8jigarpatel/learn-csharp/README/Data structures/ArrayList.md

 - requires boxing and unboxing operations when storing and retrieving value types, which can impact performance.
 - Can be slower than Array for certain operations.
 - Can lead to `System.ArgumentOutOfRangeException` exceptions when performing insert/update/removeAt operations at invalid index (invalid = negative OR beyond size of collection).
+- Can trigger boxing unboxing, which is performance intensive and should be avoided.
+E.g., storing an int in an ArrayList converts int (value type) to object (reference type) - boxing.
+And retrieving the same will perform a conversion in the other way, from object (reference type) to int (value type)

 ## C# Syntax:
 ```